 Lash primer should never be overused as it will dry out the natural lash.

 Accelerators can be used very lightly upon the extensions while only on pallet NEVER DIRECTLY on eyes.
 Using too much will cause the extensions to fall off in chunks on the lash strip but will also affect retention once applied to the natural lash.
-The purpose of an accelerator is to help speed up the glue process when humidity is not in our favour.
+The purpose of an accelerator is to help speed up the glue process when humidity is not in our favor.

 Super Bonder is so helpful in eyelash application.